cuiyongbo/hello-world/my_wiki/languages/english_notes_13.rst

 | excerpt
 | Definition: take (a short extract) from a text.
 | Usage: the notes are excerpted from his forthcoming biography.
 |
+| forthcoming
+| Definition: planned for or about to happen in the near future.
+| Usage: the forthcoming football season.
+|
 | dispel
 | Definition: make (a doubt, feeling, or belief) disappear.